 I tried to describe the major cognitive functions of hippocampus in this post.

-Let researchers from Universities of Illinois and Iowa, and Duke University provide a brief outline of what hippocampus means for our cognition.
+Researchers from Universities of Illinois and Iowa, and Duke University provided a brief outline of what hippocampus means for our cognition.
 “Here, we propose that the hippocampus also plays a critical role by forming and reconstructing relational memory representations that underlie flexible cognition and social behavior.
 There is mounting evidence that damage to the hippocampus can produce inflexible and maladaptive behavior when such behavior places high demands on the generation, recombination, and flexible use of information.
 This is seen in abilities as diverse as memory, navigation, exploration, imagination, creativity, decision-making, character judgments, establishing and maintaining social bonds, empathy, social discourse, and language use.
 Thus, the hippocampus, together with its extensive interconnections with other neural systems, supports the flexible use of information in general,” they stated in a paper published in Frontiers of Human Neuroscience in 2014.

 Atrophy of hippocampus is linked to many diseases

 A wide array of psychiatric and neurodegenerative disorders is linked to hippocampus, a thumb sized curved single layer of neurons at the root of cortex, that some scientists call the heart of the brain.
 I mentioned below only one research paper on the link of hippocampus to each of them from dozens existing.

 Alzheimer’s disease.
 Among many other studies findings of a group of researchers from Zhejiang University, Hangzhou, China “provide evidence of a close relationship between hippocampal volume and cognitive performances in patients with AD and aMCI, both at baseline and over follow‐up.”